 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More affordable: Was introduced into a lower priced category (69 percent cheaper at launch).

 - More heavily discounted: Has been on the market for longer (launched in February 2015).

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV emerges as the winner of the contest (17 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark IV is the clear winner of the match-up (18 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark IV and the Olympus E-M5 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.